AmineDjeghri/awesome-os-setup/windows_workflow/README.md

   - shortcuts: You can read more about the shortcuts [here](https://github.com/glazerdesktop/GlazeWM?tab=readme-ov-file#general)
     - ⊞ + shift + q: close a window
     - ⊞ + shift + r: reload the config file
-- Files: Replaces the Windows File Explorer.
+- Files: Replace the Windows File Explorer.
 Manage all your files with increased productivity.
 Work across multiple folders with tabs and so much more.
   - Download [Files](https://files.community/).
 There are two version : direct installer (free) & Microsoft Store (paid)
   - Replace Windows File explorer with Files: [link](https://files.community/docs/configuring/replace-file-explorer/)
-  - You can import my settings : [link](Files_3.0.15.0.zip).
+  - You can import my settings: [link](Files_3.0.15.0.zip).
 Open Files -> Settings -> advanced -> import settings

 ### 2.3.
 Dev Software
 #### 2.3.1. <ins>PyCharm</ins>: